 Milfoil is a common aquarium plant that was first introduced to the Tahoe Keys decades ago.
-It has now spread to dozens of locations throughout Tahoe by hitching a ride on boats.If you want to help ensure Tahoe’s waters stay clear and pristine, then Eyes on the Lake is for you.
-Volunteers learn how to identify plants in the classroom and in the field.
+It has now spread to dozens of locations throughout Tahoe by hitching a ride on boats and paddle gear.

 Help keep Tahoe blue by being a Tahoe Keeper and keeping an eye on the lake.

 Download and use the free Citizen Science Tahoe web app and report where you’ve spotted the invasive plants so we can catch them before they spread.

 Make a Bigger Impact: Get trained and start surveying